 Three Good Things

-Three Good Things is an activity that gets students thinking positively by reflecting on good things that happen to them.
-For this activity, students are encouraged to write down 3 positive things that have happened to them every day for a week.
+The Three Good Things activity gets students thinking positively by reflecting on good things that happen to them.
+For this activity, students are encouraged to write down three positive things that have happened to them every day for a week.
 These can be simple things like “my mom packed my favorite lunch” or more impactful positive events such as, “I got a great grade on my test!”
-After writing down their list of 3 good things, students are asked to reflect on why those things happened and how they can replicate more happy events in the future.
+After writing down their list of three good things, students are asked to reflect on why those things happened and how they can replicate more happy events in the future.
+Inviting students to share their positive things with their peers can also help them savor and strengthen the positive emotions they feel (Gable et al., 2018).
 As students do this activity, not only will they learn to recognize the good around them, but they will become more optimistic and happy (Carter et al., 2016).

 |Materials:||Paper, writing utensil|